drivendataorg/nasa-airport-config-runtime/README.md

   time is the last time in the submission format.

 Arguments:
+  [FAKE_FEATURE_PARAMS_PATH]  Path to a JSON file with fake data parameters.
+                              [default: scripts/fake_feature_params.json]

   [SUBMISSION_FORMAT_PATH]    Path to a sample submission format.  [default:
-                            runtime/scripts/submission_format.csv.bz2]

-  [FAKE_DATA_PARAMS_PATH]   Path to a JSON file with fake data parameters.
-                            [default: runtime/scripts/fake_data_params.json]
+                              scripts/fake_submission_format.csv.bz2]

+Options:
-  [OUTPUT_DIRECTORY]        Directory where the development dataset will be
+  --output-directory PATH  Directory where the development dataset will be
                            saved.  [default: runtime/data]

-Options:
   --help                   Show this message and exit.
 ```

 The default values will save the fake dataset to `runtime/data`.

 - **a larger development dataset**: The development dataset takes a small subset of data from the open training dataset; labels from the final day and features from the final day plus a _warm start_ period that starts two days prior to the final day.
 It requires that you have the open training features and submission format downloaded locally.
 (You can download them from the [Data download page](https://www.drivendata.org/competitions/89/competition-nasa-airport-configuration/data/).)
 The development dataset is suitable for a more realistic test of your submission.
 If your submission runs successfully on the development dataset, it _should_ run successfully on the prescreened dataset.

-The script [`runtime/scripts/generate_development_dataset.py`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/runtime/scripts/generate_development_dataset.py) generates the development dataset.
+The script [`scripts/generate_development_dataset.py`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/scripts/generate_development_dataset.py) generates the development dataset.
+By default, the script assumes that the features and labels are located in the `data` directory in the root of this repository, but you can specify another location.
 You can learn more about it with the following command:

 ```
-$ python runtime/scripts/generate_development_dataset.py --help
+$ python scripts/generate_development_dataset.py --help
-Usage: generate_development_dataset.py [OPTIONS] INPUT_LABELS_PATH
+Usage: generate_development_dataset.py [OPTIONS] [INPUT_FEATURE_DIRECTORY]
-                                       INPUT_FEATURE_DIRECTORY
-                                       OUTPUT_DIRECTORY
+                                       [INPUT_LABELS_PATH] [OUTPUT_DIRECTORY]

   Creates a data subset that matches the format of the full evaluation data intended for developing your submission.

 Arguments:
+  [INPUT_FEATURE_DIRECTORY]  Directory containing the training features.
+                             [default: data]

-  INPUT_LABELS_PATH        Path to the training labels.  [required] INPUT_FEATURE_DIRECTORY  Directory containing the training features.
+  [INPUT_LABELS_PATH]        Path to the training labels.  [default:
-                           [required]
+                             data/open_train_labels.csv.bz2]

   [OUTPUT_DIRECTORY]         Directory where the development dataset will be
                              saved.  [default: runtime/data]

 Options:
   --help  Show this message and exit.
 ```

-The default value of `OUTPUT_DIRECTORY` will save the development dataset to `runtime/data`.
+The default values assume that the train features and labels are in the `data` directory in the root of this repository and will save the development dataset to `runtime/data`.

 When testing your submission locally, a Docker container is launched from your computer (or the "host" machine), and the `runtime/data` directory on your host machine is mounted as a read-only directory to `codeexecution/data`.
 In the runtime, your code will then be able to access test features from `codeexecution/data/test_features`.